- You do not have any products in your shopping cart yet.

 There are many different coffee table models.
 We manufacture coffee tables with round, square, oval, and organic shapes from various types of wood.

 An oval coffee table has some small advantages over a square coffee table in everyday life.
-On one hand, an oval shape can be easily integrated into existing interior design concepts.
+On one hand, an oval shape can be easily integrated into existing interior concepts.
 On the other hand, a table with an oval tabletop is suitable for households with small children, as there is less risk of injury from sharp corners.
 Furthermore, the oval shape offers more walking space and legroom in the area of a living landscape (U-shaped sofa).

 Product Details: Oval Coffee Table made from a Tree Trunk